 The popularity of emojis and visual marketing is likely to grow in the near future.
 So, the idea of creating your own emoji keyboard application is pretty good and has great potential.

 Recently, we made our own sticker pack named Drako.
 These are free stickers of dinosaur Drako who has a variety of emotions.
 The sticker pack is available for iMessage and Telegram.
 Developing Drako was a perfect opportunity to gain an experience in creating stickers and to share our creativity.
-If you want to discuss how RubyGarage can help you create a unique emoji keyboard app, just drop us a line.

 Subscribe via email and know it all first!